kevinsgzcode/dashboard-bets-core/README.md

-# 🧠 BetTracker Core — Raw Node.js Dashboard Project
+# 🧠 Dashboard Bets Core
+### Learning full-stack development from the ground up

 ### 🚀 About the Project
 This repository is part of my journey to build a **sports betting dashboard from scratch** —